Gorzen/Computer-Graphics-2019/project/proposal/proposal.md

 ## Resources

-`Blender` to create tiles,
+`Blender` to create the track, and to render the final scene.

-`Python` to code the algorithm for Blender,
+`Python` to code the algorithm for Blender.

-(Either `OpenGL` or `Blender` to render the scene, depending on if we do the according extension).

 https://github.com/mxgmn/WaveFunctionCollapse
 https://www.youtube.com/watch?v=JO8OW2zg0gY